octdobre/containers/docker/Networking/IPV6_NETWORKING.md

 Retrieve the IPV6 of a different host on the network and ping it.
 ```
-ping6 <ip of other host>
+ping6 <IP of other hosts>
 ```
 A reply should be received.
-No routes needed to be set up for egress conectivity.
+No routes needed to be set up for egress connectivity.

-Create a webserver:
+Create a web server:
 ```
 docker run --name=webserverv6 --network ipvlan_v6_L3 -d httpd
 ```

-Open a browser on a different host and put the ip of the webserver in the adress bar surrounded by brackets[] like this:
+Open a browser on a different host and put the ip of the webserver in the address bar surrounded by brackets[] like this:
 ```
-hhtp://[2222::3]
+HTTP://[2222::3]
-//add actual ip of webserver
+//add the actual IP of web server
 ```
 The browser should navigate to a page with the text `It works!`.